If you are reading this post you most likely just came from this one. If not, give it a read and come back or vice versa.

 Shopping ethically is heavy on my heart, and I wanted to give you some helpful ways to start making a change.
 Start saying no to modern-day slavery through the fashion industry.

-One of my most significant obstacles I had to and still need to overcome when switching is cost.
+One of the most significant obstacles I had to and still need to overcome when switching is cost.
 It does cost more to make better choices.
 I’ve found a few ways to save in this area.

 1) Warehouse/Online Sales

 Most of my local retailers that have chosen to manufacture their clothing ethically have either online sales or warehouse sales.
 These usually come at the end of a season to get rid of old stock before new stock comes in.
-They also happen during holidays.
+They also happen during the holidays.

 Make sure you are following them on social media to find out when these sales will happen.
 I have saved TONS by doing this.
-I prefer the online sales because I do not have to go anywhere.
+I prefer online sales because I do not have to go anywhere.
 However, the warehouse sales are usually where you will find your most substantial savings.
 They are harder to attend.
 I’ve had to get up at 5 am to attend the Minmoc warehouse sale to score what I was looking for.
 A few of us went together to make it more worth it and turned it into a little hang out as well.

 If you can not make a warehouse sale keep an eye out because if they didn’t sell all that they wanted they make an online warehouse sale.
 Selections are fewer though.